 Change: Taught by Pastor Jed and several others, this course will look at how we change, focusing especially on the concept of the “Three Trees”.
 Music Room.

 Look at the Book This course walks through one book of the Bible per week.
 A great way to catch the essential message while also seeing the great themes of Scripture.
-Ralph will continue with his class, going through Hebrews to Revelation this coming quarter.
+Ralph will continue with his class, going through Hebrews to Revelation this quarter.
 Taught by Ralph Porter.

 Our core courses, offered on a rotating basis: